 All trucks are subject to state and federal laws and regulations to minimize accident risks.
 However, some truck drivers and commercial trucking companies will ignore important safety laws and regulations in order to meet their deadlines and maximize profits.

 A truck driver who is found in violation of California’s safety regulations and causes an accident may be held liable to an injured driver for their losses.
 The majority of all truck accidents are caused by a truck driver who was not using reasonable care while driving or who was in violation of safety regulations.
 Here at West Coast Trial Lawyers, we study and win personal injury and truck accident cases.
-Below, our experienced truck accident lawyers will discuss the legal requirements for owning and operating a commercial truck.
+Below, we will discuss the legal requirements for owning and operating a commercial truck.

 Public liability insurance is necessary for interstate truck drivers because it offers protection not only for themselves but for other drivers in the event that he or she is found liable for an accident.
 Bodily injury liability exists so that the insurance company pays for the medical bills of anyone hurt in a truck accident.
 Property damage, on the other hand, will pay for anyone’s property that was damaged in an accident.

 Interstate truck drivers are required to meet minimum coverage limits.
 The minimum requirement for insurance coverage will depend on the type of freight.

 |Non-hazardous freight and vehicles weighing less than 10,001 lbs.||$300,000|

 |Non-hazardous freight and vehicles weighing more than 10,001 lbs.||$750,000|

 |Oil transported by private and for hire carriers||$1,000,000|

 |Hazardous materials transported by private and for hire carriers||$5,000,000|